abhi3700/My_Learning-Rust/tuts/move_copy_clone/README.md

   The following happens at the memory level:

   ![](../../img/copy.png)

+  > That's why `v` is not moved as it is stored in the stack, not in the heap.
+That is why it is ok to allow access through both v and v1 — they are completely independent copies.

 - Without `clone`, it is not possible.
 As `Clone` is a super-trait of `Copy` used like this: